 The Virginia Department of Social Services (VDSS) provides guidance, policy, and regulation impacting adoption from foster care.
 On the Adoption page of the VDSS website you will find many helpful resources to help understand adoption in Virginia as well as an informational guide for families about adoption assistance negotiations in Virginia.
 Adoption Guide

 Adoption Assistance for Children Adopted From Foster Care published in February 2011 by the Child Welfare Information Gateway.

-FACES was a part of the VDSS workgroup responsible for the development of the Virginia Enhanced Maintenance Assessment Tool (VEMAT).
+NewFound Families was a part of the VDSS workgroup responsible for the development of the Virginia Enhanced Maintenance Assessment Tool (VEMAT).
 This tool is intended to ensure that the financial support needed to care for children in foster care or adopted from foster care are assessed equally across the Commonwealth.
-To support the VDSS work on this important tool, FACES developed the Parent's Guide to VEMAT to help you prepare for a VEMAT meeting.
+To support the VDSS work on this important tool, NewFound Families developed the Parent's Guide to VEMAT to help you prepare for a VEMAT meeting.
 This Guide has not yet been updated to model the new VEMAT tool, however it is considered to continue to offer guidance to parents about how to prepare for a VEMAT review.